aaikedw/fada-import-specs/FADA-import-specs-new.md

 The FADA database is managed in PostgreSQL together with the BioFresh occurrence database.
 The FADA website and the original import scripts were developed in Ruby.
 The BioFresh portal was developed in the Groovy programming language.

 ### 2.2 Existing data import tools
 For the BioFresh database, we developed an import tool for occurrence data in collaboration with an external developer (Sylvain Renaudier).
-In essence, the interface for the FADA import tool will be quite similar to that of the ‘Data Portal Import Tool’.
+In essence, the interface for the FADA import tool will be quite similar to that of the ‘Data Portal Import Tool’ (DPIT).
 See screenshots in the UI-screenshots folder (1-3).

 For importing data into the FADA database, original Excel-file import scripts were developed in Ruby.
 With the exception of the  scripts for injecting the data into the database tables, the FADA import scripts were re-written in Groovy.
-Procedures and scripts for importing Darwin Core-Archive (DwC-A) data in FADA have to be developed.
+Procedures and scripts for importing Darwin Core-Archive (DwC-A) data in FADA have to be developed from scratch.

 ### 2.3 FADA database structure and planned changes
 #### SQL scripts current database structure